 - Boil the rice until the grains soften.

 - Blend the softened rice grains.
-Add a tablespoon of distilled water to get a runny consistency.
+Add a tablespoon of distilledi XA process in which a liquid is first heated and then condensed to remove impurities and sediments from it. water to get a runny consistency.

 - Strain the liquid to get the rice milk.

 It is better to prepare rice milk a day before preparing the soap.
 You may store the rice milk in the freezer.
-Now, let’s check out the rice milk soap recipe.
+Now, let’s check out the easy and organic soap recipe.

 DIY Rice Milk Soap Recipe